puzzmo-com/blog.puzzmo.com/content/posts/2024/09/16/feature-flags-and-new-urls/index.md

 Simple, easy to remember if you are good with dates but very reasonable URLs.

-Puzzmo already supports these URLs out of the box, but it's a pretty substantial change to use them daily and we'd like to give it a chance to breathe with more folks than just Puzzmo staff testing it out, so if you're interested - head over to the [features flag section on Puzzmo.com](https://puzzmo.com/me/features) and turn it on.
+Puzzmo already supports these URLs out of the box, but it's a pretty substantial change to use them daily and we'd like to give it a chance to breathe with more folks than just Puzzmo staff testing it out, so if you're interested - head over to the [features flag section on Puzzmo.com](https://puzzmo.com/me/features) and turn it on our first public feature flag.